 UK Intellectual Property Office

-The UKIPO declared 24 March, and subsequent days until further notice, to be interrupted days and any deadlines for patents, supplementary protection certificates, trade marks and designs, and applications for them, which fall on an interrupted day will be extended until further notice.
+The UKIPO declared all days between 24 March and 29 July to be interrupted days and any deadlines for patents, supplementary protection certificates, trade marks and designs, and applications for them, which fell on an interrupted day were extended until 30 July.

-This decision applies to all statutory time periods set out in UK legislation, and to all non-statutory periods set by the UKIPO.
-This decision does not apply to time periods set out under the various international IP treaties, for example, the Patent Cooperation Treaty, European Patent Convention, or the Madrid system, where the UKIPO may be acting as a receiving office.
+This decision applied to all statutory time periods set out in UK legislation and to all non-statutory periods set by the UKIPO.
+This decision did not apply to time periods set out under the various international IP treaties, for example, the Patent Cooperation Treaty, European Patent Convention, or the Madrid system, where the UKIPO may be acting as a receiving office.

 The German Patent and Trade Mark Office (DPMA)